Rules and categories

 Category: WIRE_JSON

 This checks that no message field is deleted without reserving the name.
 This is the JSON equivalent of reserving the number—JSON uses field names instead of numbers.
-We recommend reserving both the number and the name in most cases:
+Reserving both the number and the name is preferable in most cases:

 Note that it's usually better to deprecate message fields than to reserve them in advance.